lgtm-migrator/ui-refresh-test/docs/adrs/0004-RTK-Query.md

 const profile = getUserProfile.useQuery(profileParams);
 ```

-Doing this is useful becase `[endpoint].initiate` can be used call the endpoint
+Doing this is useful because `[endpoint].initiate` can be used call the endpoint
 outside of a react component (without having to add more exports).
 Further, in
 my (@dauglyon) opinion this looks way nicer than the what is in rtk-query docs,
 and it's still through their documented API.